scottrogowski/mongita/README.md

 > *"Mongita is to MongoDB as SQLite is to SQL"*

+### Should I use Mongita
 Mongita is in active development.
 Please report any bugs.
-Anticipate breaking changes until version 1.0.
+Mongita has not been tested in enough production environments to recommend use for imporant projects.
 Mongita is free and open source.
 [You can contribute!]((#contributing))

 ### Applications
 - **Embedded database**: Mongita is a good alternative to [SQLite](https://www.sqlite.org/index.html) for embedded applications when a document database makes more sense than a relational one.